Top 5 Content Marketing Measurement Metrics and ROI calculation

 Author: Gayatri Srinivasan

 Content Marketing is the new buzz word across all types of businesses.
+In all digital marketing training programs today, most importance is being given to content marketing only.
 A content marketer, who is responsible for the production of good content,should also be knowledgeable about the Top 5 Content Marketing Metrics and ROI.

 No matter how much money you spend on Content Marketing for your company and how much effort you put into the content generation, unless you do a Return on Investment (ROI) analysis for the content marketing efforts, you will not get a quantifiable accounting of whether the content marketing is profitable or not.